immutable-actions/e2e-consumer-ruleset-workflow-public/README.md

 - Consume Inaccessible Package Actions
 - Test no fallback to Repos for Semver tags

-Are all expected to fail.
+Are all expected to fail. d